-Jefferson County, Alabama (the "County") is reoffering its Sewer Revenue Refunding Warrants identified above (the "Warrants"), in the principal amount set forth above.
-The Warrants are not general obligations of or a charge against the general credit taxing power of the State of Alabama, the County or any other political subdivision of the State of Alabama.
-The Warrants are limited obligations of the County payable solely out of, and secured by a pledge and assignment of, the revenues (other than tax revenues) from the County's sanitary sewer system remaining after payment of operating expenses.
-The pledge thereof in favor of the Warrants is on a parity of lien with the pledge thereof for the benefit of certain sewer revenue warrants heretofore issued by the County.
-The Indenture provides for the issuance of additional securities secured on a parity of lien with the Warrants and such outstanding sewer revenue warrants.
+The Series 2003-B Warrants are not general obligations of the County.
+The Series 2003-B Warrants will be limited obligations of the County payable solely out of, and secured by a pledge and assignment of, the revenues (other than tax revenues) from the County's sanitary sewer system remaining after payment of operating expenses.
+The pledge thereof in favor of the Series 2003-B Warrants will be on a parity of lien with the pledge thereof for the benefit of certain sewer revenue warrants heretofore issued by the County.
+The Indenture provides for the issuance of additional securities secured on a parity of lien with the Series 2003-B Warrants and such outstanding sewer revenue warrants.

-The payment of the principal of and interest on the Warrants when due is insured by a municipal bond insurance policy which was issued by XL Capital Assurance Inc. simultaneously with the initial delivery of the Warrants.
+The payment of the principal of and interest on the Series 2003-B-1 Warrants when due will be insured by a municipal bond insurance policy to be issued by Financial Guaranty Insurance Company ("Financial Guaranty") simultaneously with the delivery of the Series 2003-B-1 Warrants.